skypher/disclosure/README.md

 An authentic crop circle is one beyond reasonable human capability with due research.
 Read this analysis: http://www.cropcircleconnector.com/2017/cherhill/comments.html.
 Into hard science/physics?
 Read further about Sw J1644+57 here: https://en.wikipedia.org/wiki/GRB_110328A.
 What are the odds?
 What about the timeframe?
 Next, watch this video: https://www.youtube.com/watch?v=CGO5aNx2hos.
 Is he deceiving you?

-### Why hasn't the government created "outgoing" crop circles with live streaming video for the world to watch?
+### Why hasn't the government tried creating "outbound" crop circles with live streaming video for the world to watch?

 I can think of only two realistic options:

-1. Somehow, the DoD's best minds never thought of it over the years?
+1. Somehow, over the years, the DoD's best minds never thought of it?

 2. Because the government wants to remain in control of their (objectively flawed) narrative.
 Tending the fields would be less work than building a custom radio beacon, as is the current suspicious TTSA/DoD narrative/path.